 - Toss some extra marshmallows in with the cereal for pockets of marshmallowy goodness!

-- GENTLY press the bars into the pan.
+- Use a lightly greased rubber spatula and gently press the bars into the pan.
 If packed too firm, they will become hard!

 - Let the treats set for at least 30 minutes before cutting to avoid a sticky mess!